Skip to content

 Without a prompt, this only creates the durable artifacts + the initial git commit:

-With a prompt, RexOS runs an “initializer agent” to populate features.json and adjust the init script:
+With a prompt, LoopForge runs an “initializer agent” to populate features.json and adjust the init script:

-rexos harness init /tmp/rexos-task --prompt "Create a small CLI in this workspace that prints Hello and has a passing test suite"
+loopforge harness init loopforge-task --prompt "Create a small CLI in this workspace that prints Hello and has a passing test suite"

 3) Run an incremental session

-rexos harness run /tmp/rexos-task --prompt "Implement the next failing feature"
+loopforge harness run loopforge-task --prompt "Implement the next failing feature"

 The harness will: